-- 2.4 It is intended that the Fund's investment strategy will be reviewed at least every three years following actuarial valuations of the Fund.
-The approach that the Fund has taken to setting on an appropriate investment strategy is as follows: - Commissioning an Investment Adviser to assist - The Fund's Investment beliefs are re-established - Determine whether full or partial asset liability study required - Establish the Fund's constraints, e.g. cash flow constraints for a mature pension fund, balance between complexity/resources availability - Establish how returns will be generated (e.g. mix between growth and income seeking, use of derivatives, Liability Driven Investments, asset class mix) - Strategy Review - Manager Selection
+- 2.4 The approach that the Fund has taken to setting an appropriate investment strategy is as follows: - Commissioning an Investment Adviser to assist - Determine whether a full or partial asset liability study is required - The Fund's Investment beliefs are reviewed - Establish the Fund's constraints, e.g. cash flow constraints for a mature pension fund, balance between complexity/resources availability

-- Monitoring performance of the overall strategy and the investment managers on a regular basis - Rebalancing as necessary - 2.5 The PFP review the suitability of the investment strategy on a regular basis, typically around the triennial Actuarial Valuation.
-The PFP will be formally reviewing the strategy, with the assistance of the Fund's investment consultants, following the valuation in 2016. - 2.6 This approach helps to ensure that the investment strategy takes due account of the maturity profile of the Fund (in terms of the relative proportions of liabilities in respect of pensioners, deferred and active members), together with the level of disclosed surplus or deficit (relative to the funding bases used). - 2.7 In addition, the PFP monitors investment strategy on an ongoing basis, focusing on factors including, but not limited to: - Suitability given the Fund's level of funding and liability profile - •The level of expected risk - Outlook for asset returns - 2.8 The PFP also monitors the Fund's actual allocation on a regular basis to ensure it does not notably deviate from the target allocation.
-It is anticipated that no allocation will ever be more than 10% of its target allocation. - 2.9 The Fund's actual asset allocation can stray from the strategic benchmark due to a number of reasons e.g.: - Market movements - Fund manager under/outperformance relative to benchmark - Distribution and drawdowns by the Fund - 2.10 The Fund believes that a rebalancing programme can lead to better returns over time.
+- Establish how returns will be generated (e.g. mix between growth and income seeking, use of derivatives, Liability Driven Investments, asset class mix) - Strategy review - Manager selection - Monitoring performance of the overall strategy and the investment managers on a regular basis - Rebalancing as necessary - 2.5 The PFP review the suitability of the investment strategy on a regular basis, typically around the triennial Actuarial Valuation.
+The PFP formally reviewed the strategy, with the assistance of the Fund's investment consultants, in July 2017. - 2.6 The individual managers' activity transactions plus quarterly and longer-term rolling performance are reported quarterly to the PFP who question and seek explanations from the investment consultant and investment managers (when asked to attend Panel meetings) on their activities and performance.
+The investment performance of the managers is calculated independently by the Fund's custodian BNY Mellon. - 2.7 This approach helps to ensure that the investment strategy takes due account of the maturity profile of the Fund (in terms of the relative proportions of liabilities in respect of pensioners, deferred and active members), together with the level of disclosed surplus or deficit (relative to the funding bases used). - 2.8 In addition, the PFP monitors investment strategy on an ongoing basis, focusing on factors including, but not limited to: - · Suitability given the Fund's level of funding and liability profile - The level of expected risk - Outlook for asset returns - 2.9 The PFP also monitors the Fund's actual allocation on a regular basis to ensure it does not notably deviate from the target allocation. - 2.10 The Fund's actual asset allocation can stray from the strategic benchmark due to a number of reasons e.g.: - Market movements - Fund manager under/outperformance relative to benchmark - Distribution and drawdowns by the Fund - 2.11 The Fund believes that a rebalancing programme can lead to better returns over time.
 This may require the Fund to sell assets that have performed very well and buy assets which are deemed to be undervalued.
-Furthermore, rebalancing enables the Fund to invest in line with the agreed risk budget. - 2.11 Officers will review and compare actual asset allocations to the Fund's target allocation and, in consultation with the advisers and the PFP, recommend rebalancing.
-Where rebalancing needs to be carried out quickly in between meetings the chair and deputy chair of the PFP will be consulted.
-Ranges around which rebalancing will be monitored are outline below.
+Furthermore, rebalancing enables the Fund to invest in line with the agreed risk budget. - 2.12 Officers will review and compare actual asset allocations to target allocation and in consultation with the advisers, and the PFP, recommend rebalancing.
+Where rebalancing needs to be carried out quickly in between meetings then the chair and deputy chair of the PFP will be consulted.